 - Include network connections settings from this computer

 - Include additional storage and network hardware drivers (this is useful for standalone server operating system backup)

-Email notification is the other feature which I love in this version of Veeam Endpoint Backup.
+Email notification is the other feature that I love in this version of Veeam Endpoint Backup.
 This will trigger the email notification with the result of the backup.

-You can restore files of the Windows 10 from Veeam Endpoint Backup browser.
-This can be achieved by using the restore option called “Restore Files“.
-We have another option to restore the entire Windows 10 volume with “Restore Volumes” options.
+You can restore files of Windows 10 from the Veeam Endpoint Backup browser.
+This can be achieved by using the restore option called “Restore Files.”
+We have another option to restore the entire Windows 10 volume with the “Restore Volumes” options.

 File restoration results:- As you can see in the above picture, I selected the keep option, so I’ve 2 folders called “Anoop Chandran” and “RESTORED-Anoop Chandran.”
 RESTORED-Anoop Chandran is the restored folder !!

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…